TERMS OF SERVICE v1.2

 Last Modified: July, 2020

 IMPORTANT – READ CAREFULLY BEFORE ACCEPTING THESE TERMS.

 1.1 Service Provided.
-Upon acceptance (pursuant to Section 1.3 below), Company will make the Services available to Customer.
-The term of Your access to the Services (a “Subscription”) will continue for the period stated in the Customer’s order and commences upon the date the Service is available for Your use (“Initial Term”).
-Unless otherwise prohibited by applicable law or otherwise agreed in writing by Company, the Initial Term will renew and continue to renew automatically (“Renewal Term”) and in accordance with the applicable description of the Services then current as of the date of Customer’s ordering of the Services (“ Service Description”) or Supplemental Terms, unless either party gives the other thirty (30) days (or longer period if expressly set out by Company in the applicable Service Description or Supplemental Terms ) advance written notice before the end of the current term of their intent not to autorenew.
-The Renewal Term shall be the same duration as the Initial Term, unless otherwise stated in writing by Company.
-The Initial Term and any Renewal Term shall be referred to collectively as the (“Service Period”).
+Upon acceptance of an order (pursuant to Section 1.3 below), Avaya will make the Services available to Customer.
+The Subscription will continue for the Initial Term.
+Unless otherwise prohibited by applicable law, mandated in the Supplemental Terms, as noted above, or otherwise agreed in writing by Avaya, the Initial Term will renew for consecutive Renewal Terms where auto renew is available, unless either party gives the other thirty (30) days (or longer period if expressly set out by Avaya in the applicable SOW or Supplemental Terms ) advance written notice before the end of the Initial Term or current Renewal Term of their intent not to renew.
+Where autorenewal is available, the Renewal Term shall be as stated in writing by Avaya in the SOW or Supplemental Terms.

 1.5 Changes to, and Discontinuation of, the Service.

 1.51 Unless the Supplemental Terms or SOW expressly provides otherwise, Avaya may, at its sole discretion, modify the form, features, or functionality of the Service and Supplemental Terms or SOW without prior notice.
 Avaya will endeavor to timely document material modifications in the Service documentation.